Ray Keech: Death

 Keech died 16 days after his victory at Indianapolis in a racing accident at the Altoona 200-Mile Race in Tipton, Pennsylvania, on June 15, 1929.
 Rob Robinson ran over a hole in the track sending him into the wooden guardrail.
 The impact knocked the safety railing onto the track into oncoming traffic.
 Fellow competitor Cliff Woodbury swerving to avoid Robinson was struck by Keech who also tried to swerve out of the way then Keech hit the guardrail and flipped down the track bursting into flames, simultaneously, Keech was thrown clear of the car, but it rolled over him, crushing his head and tearing off one leg.
 He was killed instantly.

 He was buried at the Hephzibah cemetery in Modena, Pennsylvania, in Chester County.

+Awards and honors

+Keech has been inducted into the following halls of fame: